pergazuz/pergazuz/README.md

 ### Hi there, I'm [Tongfah](https://github.com/pergazuz)👋

-I am currently a third-year student at [KMUTT](https://www.kmutt.ac.th/) in Thailand, pursuing a degree in Health Data Science.
-My passion lies in combining diverse fields of knowledge to develop innovative solutions and advance my career as a Health Data Scientist specializing in Image Processing and Big Data.
-I am enthusiastic about utilizing my skills to delve into understanding human behavior and promoting human well-being through data analysis.
+I am currently an AI Engineer and a Senior student at [KMUTT](https://www.kmutt.ac.th/) in Thailand, pursuing a degree in Health Data Science.
+My passion lies in blending data science, AI engineering, and healthcare to develop innovative solutions that enhance human well-being.
+I specialize in Image Processing, Big Data, and MLOps, always aiming to push the boundaries of what’s possible with modern AI technologies.

 ## Skills: